aerbil313/zebu-bot/README.md

 ## How to install
+First follow [https://docs.pycord.dev/en/stable/discord.html#discord-intro](this guide) to create a bot user.
+You can skip the 6th step of "Inviting Your Bot", because we only need the permissions in the 5th step.
+You can use the `spiral.jpg` photo in the repository for your application.

+You can run this bot [https://github.com/determinateSystems/nix-installer#the-determinate-nix-installer](everywhere) nix runs, including Windows (via WSL), Linux and MacOS.
 First install Nix if you haven't done so already:
 ```
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
 ```
-For more information on installing and uninstalling Nix, you can optionally check <https://zero-to-nix.com/start/install>.
+For more information on installing and uninstalling Nix, you can check <https://zero-to-nix.com/start/install>.

 Clone the repository:
 ```
 nix-shell --pure --packages git cacert --run "git clone https://github.com/aerbil313/zebu-bot.git"
 ```
-Inspect the script `install.sh` now if you want.
+If you want to, you can inspect the script `install.sh` now.
 Run the installer:
 ```
 zebu-bot/install.sh
 ```
 Note: It may take a very long time to install the first time you do it.

 ## How to run
-Execute the runner with the token:
+Execute the runner with the token you copied earlier while following the guide:
 ```
-zebu-bot/run.sh --token <BOT_TOKEN>
+zebu-bot/run.sh --token BOT_TOKEN
 ```